 Many countries around the world choose to block access to certain websites, and Vietnam is no exception.

-Unlike China, which blocks websites at an firewall level, Vietnam often does so at the DNS level.
-Instead of truly preventing access to a site, some ISPs just remove it from their list of known hosts – Facebook is a prime example, but there are many others.
+Unlike China, which blocks websites via the “Great Firewall,” Vietnam often does so at the DNS level.
+Instead of truly preventing access to a site, some internet companies just remove it from their list of known domains.
+Facebook and Twitter are prime examples, but there are many others.

-In this post we show you how to bypass the redirection, whether you’re using a Mac or a PC, iOS or Android.
-It may not work in every case – but since it takes about 30 seconds to try, it’s worth starting with.
+Below we show you exactly how to do that, whether you’re using a Mac or a PC, iOS or Android.
+It may not work in every case, but it’s consistently bypassed Facebook blocks in Vietnam for us over the years.
+Since it takes 30 seconds or less to find out, it’s worth giving it a go either way!

-Step Three: Click on the DNS tab and on the “DNS Servers” column, click on the + button directly underneath.
+Step Three: Click on the DNS tab.
+In the “DNS Servers” column, click on the + button directly underneath.

 Step Two: Click on “Properties” as shown below.